 Instructions

-1. Season rack of lamb with salt and pepper
+- Season with salt and white pepper

 Ingredients